WHO WE ARE

 • Must have valid driver’s license and proof of liability insurance and reliable transportation

-• Expected completion of the CACTX Family Advocate Training Program, including Family Advocacy 101-201 trainings (or equivalent) within their first year of employment
+• Expected completion of the CACTX Family Advocate Training Program, including Family Advocacy 101-201 and Comprehensive Case Management trainings (or equivalent) within their first year of employment

-• Employment is dependent upon the successful completion of a background check, including criminal and DPFS clearances
+• Employment is dependent upon the successful completion of a drug screening and background check, including criminal and DPFS clearances

 The Children’s Advocacy Center for Rockwall County is an Equal Opportunity Employer.